michaeldmoore/CSVServer/README.md

 ### --dateformat

-By default, CSVServer expects the first field of CSV files involved in timeseries quesries to be formatted in ISO standard format - that means, something like 'YYYY-MM-DD HH:mm:ss' (plus the optional mS and timezone extensions).
+By default, CSVServer expects the first field of CSV files involved in timeseries queries to be formatted in ISO standard format - that means, something like 'YYYY-MM-DD HH:mm:ss' (plus the optional mS and timezone extensions).
 Non ISO-formatted date/time fields, such as commonly used in the US (MM-DD-YYYY) and Europe (DD-MM-YYYY) cannot be parsed correctly using the default setting.
 This option allows the datetime formatting string to be set for all queries.
 Note, the formatting characters are case sensitive.

 | Input      | Example          | Description                                                  |
 | :--------- | :--------------- | :----------------------------------------------------------- |